 Some firms allow more flexibility than others, but your company’s policy needs to be clearly stated so that employees can be held accountable.
 If your handbook does not include information related to working remotely, it should be updated to include this information.
 Most of the policies in the handbook should be all inclusive for both virtual workers and in-house staff.

 Provide some face time

 For the sanity of both the employee and the manager, there needs to be some face time throughout the week.
 Since many of your employees may be scattered throughout the world, this face time does not need to be in person.

 General communication tends to be through email, and in a typical office setting, you can walk next door to your co-worker’s office for clarification on an email.
 This doesn’t happen when you’re managing virtual teams.
 Instead, call a brief meeting via webcam and get any clarification that is needed.
-Webcams allow you to see expressions and overall tones that might have been lost in translation.
+Video conferencing allows you to see expressions and overall tones that might have been lost in translation.

 Skype is widely used for webcam conferencing, but there are others as well, including the emergence of mixed reality.
 The best part—it’s usually free.
 It also gives you the ability to meet with multiple virtual employees at the same time.
 Make these meetings a requirement, and make it a point to chat with your virtual team via webcam every day.